Bacon Curing Systems: From antiquity till now. Eben van Tonder 18 June 2021 (Revised 4 June 2023)

 – Mild Cured Bacon

-Invented by William Oake in Northern Ireland some time before 1837 and a key concept namely the re-use of the old brine was a progression of the Russian brine of Catherine.
+Mild Cured Bacon is the industrialisation of bacon production.
+Invented by William Oake in Northern Ireland some time before 1837, a key concept namely the re-use of the old brine was a progression of the Russian brine of Catherine.

 – Sweet Cured Bacon

-Invented by Harris in Calne, early in the 1840s.
-He did not re-use the old brine but a combination of smokehouse development, the inclusion of brine soaking in the curing process and the injection of meat allowed them to reduce the salt levels, yielding a “sweeter”, less salty brine.
+Invented by Harris in Calne, early in the 1840s, the “sweet” in the name for the system and Oake’s “mild” refers to the same thing namely a less harsh salty taste.
+Both Harris and Oake, at around the same time addressed the same issue in two different ways.
+Harris did not reuse the old brine but a combination of smokehouse development, the inclusion of brine soaking in the curing process and the injection of meat allowed them to reduce the salt levels, yielding a “sweeter”, less salty brine.

 – Pale Dried Bacon and Wiltshire Curing or Tank Cured Bacon